fbpx

 Instructions

-1. In a large mixing bowl, add the flour, sugar, baking powder, cinnamon and salt.
-Use a whisk to combine these ingredients.
-Add in the grated butter.
+1. In a large mixing bowl, add the flour, sugar, baking powder, cinnamon, nutmeg, ginger and salt.
+Use a whisk to combine.
+Add in the cold grated butter.
 With clean hands, toss to coat.
 Add in the grated carrot, shredded coconut, and walnuts.
 Stir to incorporate.

-4. In a small bowl, whisk together one large egg and one tablespoon of heavy cream.
-Brush egg wash on the tops and sides of each scone.
+4. In a small bowl, whisk together 1 large egg and 1 tablespoon heavy cream.
+Brush this egg wash over the tops and sides of each scone.

-1. In the bowl of a stand mixer, whip together the cream cheese and softened butter.
-Add in the vanilla and powdered sugar.
-Starting on a low setting and gradually increasing the speed, whip your cream cheese frosting until it’s beautifully smooth.
+1. In the bowl of a stand mixer, whip together the softened cream cheese and softened butter.
+Add vanilla and powdered sugar.
+Starting on a low setting and gradually increasing the speed, whip the cream cheese frosting until it’s beautifully smooth.

 • Prep Time: 15 minutes